amir-arad/MCP-server-vault/Inbox-processor-prompt.md

 1. **Fetch Templates**

-   - Fetch all templates at the start of your work using get_vault_file
    - Read templates/server.md
    - Use these templates as strict reference for how to create new files
    - DO NOT include the templates or their schema in your work